Ahmed Yacoubi

-Ahmed ben Driss el Yacoubi (1928–1985) was a Moroccan painter and storyteller.
+Ahmed ben Driss el Yacoubi (1928–1985) was a Moroccan painter, playwright, author, and storyteller.
 He was born in Fez, Morocco.

 Career

 Yacoubi met the American composer and writer Paul Bowles in Fez in 1947, and later in Tangier.
 Yacoubi then began doing translations for Bowles.
 Bowles and his wife, novelist and playwright Jane Bowles, encouraged Yacoubi to draw and paint the characters in his own stories after seeing Yacoubi's illustrations of his translations.